DrKJeff16/project.nvim/README.md

 ## API

-Get a list of recent projects:
+You can get a list of recent projects by running the code below:

 ```lua
 local project_nvim = require("project_nvim")